cyanheads/cyanheads/README.md

 ## 💼 Open to Opportunities

 I'm open to software engineering roles in AI/LLM development and infrastructure, with experience in building LLM agents, MCP servers and general AI tools.
-I'm just starting out but eager to grow.
 I'm always looking for ways to improve my skills and help others do the same.

 ## 🔗 Connect